This is a device that hasn’t been approved by the United States Food & Drug Administration (FDA)

 Study FAQs

-The Clinical Research Study for Rheumatoid Arthritis is evaluating the safety and feasibility of implanting an investigational medical device help_outline that stimulates the splenic nerve, and monitoring the effects of this stimulation on rheumatoid arthritis symptoms.
+The Clinical Research Study for Rheumatoid Arthritis is evaluating the safety and feasibility of implanting an investigational medical devicehelp_outline This is a device that hasn’t been approved by the United States Food & Drug Administration (FDA) that stimulates the splenic nerve, and monitoring the effects of this stimulation on rheumatoid arthritis symptoms.

 Clinical Research Study for Rheumatoid Arthritis is sponsored by Galvani Bioelectronics.